isage/Adrenaline/docs/src/08-CfwConfiguration.md

 When enabled, makes the system to use the PSP On Screen Keyboard (OSK) instead of the VITA/PSTV native OSK.

+### Memory Stick Cache

+When enabled, the system will use a cache in I/O operations of the Memory Stick drive (`ms0:`) to improve speed.

 ### NoDRM engine

 Controls whether to patch the DRM engine of the PSP system.